 The explanted THV should be placed into a suitable histological fixative such as 10% formalin or 2% glutaraldehyde and returned to the company.
 Refrigeration is not necessary under these circumstances.
 Contact Edwards Lifesciences to request an Explant Kit.

-Used delivery system may be disposed of in the same manner that hospital waste and biohazardous materials are handled.
+Used devices may be handled and disposed of in the same manner as hospital waste and biohazardous materials.
 There are no special risks related to the disposal of these devices.

 13.0 References